MicrosoftDocs/bot-docs/articles/debug-bots-locally-vscode.md

 ROBOTS: Index, Follow
 ---

-# Debug a bot with Visual Studio Code
+# Debug a bot locally

 The [Bot Framework Emulator](~/debug-bots-emulator.md) provides useful features for debugging your bots.
 You can also use the debugger included in [Visual Studio Code](https://code.visualstudio.com/) to debug your your bot's source code.